What is a Malaysia travel budget for one week?

 I strongly despise flying, and I would have hated to just visit a country for 24 hours or less, so I decided to spend a week in Malaysia, booking my flights for the cheapest dates (hint: try looking at AirAsia directly rather than just using Skyscanner when travelling around Asia.
 They’re often way cheaper).

 I didn’t see all of Malaysia, far from it – and once again, I ended up leaving the country feeling like I had more to see than when I entered it, gah.
 Wanderlust is a terrible thing, don’t ever travel (joking).

 But what I did see, I loved.
 Temple after temple in Kuala Lumpur, wandering the cobbled streets of George Town and exploring Penang’s jungle… And I know that there’s so much more to explore when I return.

 Malaysia on a Budget

 Due to my incessant road tripping around Australia, I’m pretty much constantly strapped for cash.
 No dramas – I think being constantly broke helps me appreciate things more.
 But henceforth, I was exploring Malaysia on a budget.
-Malaysia isn’t quite as cheap as somewhere like Vietnam or Cambodia, but I found it pretty on par to Thailand and a bit cheaper than Bali.
+Malaysia is quite developed, but it’s still one of the cheapest countries to visit in Asia.
 So don’t worry, visiting Malaysia won’t make a huge dent in your South East Asia travel budget – and it’s well worth the trip.